Crackd-jack/oniux/README.md

 **This is still considered experimental software!**

+> Security isn't just about the tools you use or the software you download.
+> It begins with understanding the unique threats you face and how you can counter those threats.

 *oniux* is a tool that utilizes various Linux `namespaces(7)` in order to isolate an arbitrary application over the Tor network.
 To achieve this, it makes heavy use of the [onionmasq](https://gitlab.torproject.org/tpo/core/onionmasq), which